jakob1111/dokuwiki-plugin-flowcharts/README.md

 --      –
 ```

-from the file conf/entities.conf.

-Otherwise, Dokuwiki will render -> to → and then the diagrams are not rendered correctly since, e.g. → is the wrong syntax and we need -> etc.
+Otherwise, Dokuwiki will render -> to → and then the diagrams are not rendered correctly since, e.g. → is the wrong syntax and we need -> etc. (For more information, see https://www.dokuwiki.org/entities)

 # Syntax